Mooophy/Cpp-Primer/ch07/README.md

 sdt::istream &secondStep = read(firstStep, data2);
 if (secondStep)
 ```
-the condition of the `if` statement would read two Sales_data object at one time.
+the condition of the `if` statement would read two Sales_data object one at a time.

 ## Exercise 7.11 [Header](ex7_11.h)|[CPP](ex7_11.cpp)
 ## [Exercise 7.12](ex7_12.h)